2016 Census Rollout - Municipal

 within Ontario's municipalities, with the remainder living in unincorporated

-territories; this figure is down .02% from 2011.
+this figure is down .02% from 2011.

 Figure 1.1 shows percentage change by

 Census division.
-Unlike the following tables and graphs, this data also
+Unlike the following tables and graphs,

-are showing growth in the 0 to 5% range, the areas around the City of Toronto
+showing growth in the 0 to 5% range,

-growth range along with much of the rest of Southern Eastern and South Western
+while the City itself is in the 0 to 5 % growth range along with much of the rest of Southern Eastern

-Ontario, with a few exceptions for higher growth and a couple of districts
+with a few exceptions for higher growth and a couple of districts (Chatham-Kent, Brant, and Prince

-(Chatham-Kent, Brant, and Prince Edward County) showing some population
+Edward County) showing some population decline.

 Much of North Eastern Ontario is showing

 slight decline with the notable exception around the Sudbury region.
-It should
+It should be noted that while the

-be noted that while the population in these areas are largely declining, we
+population in these areas are largely declining,

 North Western Ontario is showing a mix of

-rapid growth in the Kenora census division and slight decline in the Rainy
+rapid growth in the Kenora census division and slight decline in the Rainy River and Thunder Bay

 Figure 1.2 shows the expected changes in